GoogleCloudPlatform/nodejs-docker/README.md

 ```
 You can then modify the `Dockerfile` and `.dockerignore` as needed for you application.

-## Container Engine and Other Docker Hosts
+## Kubernetes Engine and Other Docker Hosts

 For other docker hosts, you'll need to create a `Dockerfile` based on this image that copies your application code and installs dependencies.
 For example: